Skip to content

 Cooling Strategy Selection

 OSFP Thermal Advantage: OSFP form factor dissipates heat 15°C better than QSFP-DD at 800G speeds due to larger surface area and finned-top design.
-For high-density 800G deployments above 100 ports per rack, plan for liquid cooling or enhanced air with hot-aisle containment — standard air cooling will struggle with the heat density at sustained AI training utilization levels.
+For high-density 800G deployments above 100 ports per rack, plan for liquid cooling or enhanced air with hot-aisle containment.
+Full planning methodology: 800G Thermal and Power Planning Guide.

 Optical transceiver procurement is where 800G migration plans most commonly fail in execution — not because the technology doesn't work, but because infrastructure arrives after GPUs and idle compute costs accumulate during the gap.
 The math is unforgiving: 512 H100 GPUs idle for one week costs $80,000–$120,000 in compute value.
 A 20-week lead time difference between a major vendor and a US-based supplier like Vitex represents $1.28M–$1.92M in opportunity cost on a single deployment.